pureooze/pureooze.github.io/src/blog/posts/2026-09-22-a-knowledge-graph-for-pi.md

   - knowledge graph
   - ai
 ---
 I ran into a very annoying issue while trying to build a website for my wedding invitations.
-Every time I sent a prompt the LLM would do one of two things:
+Every time I sent a prompt to my LLM it would do one of two things:
 1. Ask me lots of clarifying questions (annoying)
 2. Spend lots of time and tokens searching the project (annoying and expensive!)